-Instant gratification is the norm now: a CWCS study found that 57% customers leave a site if it takes more than three seconds to load.
+Instant gratification is the norm now: a CWCS study found that 57% of customers leave a site if it takes more than three seconds to load.
 And it’s even worse if your site crashes: it makes you look less trustworthy, and 24% will abandon their carts if it happens.
 That’s why it’s so important to build your e-commerce site on a stable platform and optimize its speed.
-There are many tools to help you check your site speed – you can use two tools of Google to check your website speed on laptop and mobile:
+There are many tools to help you check your site speed – you can use two tools of Google to check your website speed on a laptop and mobile:

 It’s hard to use

 In addition to being fast and reliable, your e-commerce site needs to be easy to navigate.
-25% users abandon their carts because it’s confusing or complicated for them to check out.
+25% of users abandon their carts because it’s confusing or complicated for them to check out.
 You should go through the buying process yourself or ask a friend to do it, then note any steps or points that may cause frustration to customers.
 If you use Google Analytics to track your website (and we highly recommend you do so), you can also look at the reports to know where customers are dropping off the most and make necessary changes to increase your conversions.

 Your website isn’t optimized for mobile

 Mobile-friendly is a ‘must’ for websites now as more and more people own smartphones and regularly use them to search and buy.
-Only 18% people would recommend a business if they had a bad mobile shopping experience, so failing to make your site mobile responsive is a huge mistake.
+Only 18% of people would recommend a business if they had a bad mobile shopping experience, so failing to make your site mobile responsive is a huge mistake.
 When choosing the e-commerce platform for your website, you should opt for the one that can work well on both mobile devices and desktops.

 The payment step doesn’t seem trustworthy

 Many people are particularly concerned about security when buying online, so they won’t buy from you if they have the slightest suspicion about your payment step.
-An easy way to mitigate this is to display trusted credit card logos on your check out or payment page – 80% customers say that they feel safer when seeing those logos on websites.
-Also, you should make your payment page look modern and neat, not like it was built from ten years ago without any maintenance.
-You should accept a variety of payments on your site, too as 42% shoppers will spend more if they can choose different payment options.
+An easy way to mitigate this is to display trusted credit card logos on your checkout or payment page – 80% of customers say that they feel safer when seeing those logos on websites.
+Also, you should make your payment page look modern and neat, not like it was built ten years ago without any maintenance.
+You should accept a variety of payments on your site, too as 42% of shoppers will spend more if they can choose different payment options.